cerebralnomad/Recipe-Scribe/README.md

 Otherwise either clone the repo, make recipe_creator.py executable and run from the command line or make a program shortcut.

-Requires tkinter to be installed. (apt install python-tk)
+Requires tkinter to be installed (apt install python-tk) if running from source.
+Tkinter doesn't have to be installed to run the executable.

 ## Usage

 On the first run of the program a file named CONFIG will be created in the directory where the program resides.